YuLab-SMU/yulab-smu.github.io/content/contribution-data-visualization.md

 ## Community Impact & Influence

-My visualization frameworks have achieved global adoption, with **multi-million downloads** and integration into hundreds of third-party packages.
+Our visualization frameworks have achieved global adoption, with **multi-million downloads** and integration into hundreds of third-party packages.
 This work serves as the foundational infrastructure for modern bioinformatics visualization workflows, cited in top-tier journals world-wide.

 ---